I have a 4 year old little girl who really loves to mimic cartoon characters on TV.

 Here are my recommended small-size beginner acoustic guitars that your kid will surely love.

-Here are our top picks for the best acoustic guitars for kids
+Here are our top picks for the best acoustic guitars for kids in 2019

 - 21 1/4" scale length